 From its sophisticated bar to its polished lobby area, The Westbury in Dublin is the epitome of high-class lodging.
 From champagne breakfasts in lush suites to a romantic dinner in the on-site restaurant, guests have myriad options to relax in an elegant atmosphere at this well-appointed property.

-Situated in the Dublin city center, The Merrion is a five-star property that delivers on every bit of a luxury experience.
+Situated in the Dublin city centre, The Merrion is a five-star property that delivers every bit of a luxury experience.
 The property is a conglomeration of Georgian townhouses that have created a unique hotel experience.
 There is an on-site bar and restaurant, spa and gym, all of which are designed with the same level of elegance as the rest of the hotel.